Christoph Fahlbusch

 Kurzgedacht: Opinions are features

 Most note-taking apps fail because they try to be everything.
-They add features until the blank page feels like a burden.
+They add features until the blank page starts to feel like a burden.

 I built Kurzgedacht out of frustration.
-Every app I tried treated attachments as inline content, cluttering the text with links and images until the actual thought got lost.
+Every app I tried treated attachments as inline content.
+A few links and images later, the actual thought was buried.
 I wanted a notes app that had opinions about how notes should work.

-The name is a play on "Kurzgesagt" (German for "in short" or "in a nutshell").
-I swapped "gesagt" (said) for "gedacht" (thought).
-Briefly thought.
+The name is a play on "Kurzgesagt", German for "in short" or "in a nutshell".
+I swapped "gesagt" (said) for "gedacht" (thought), so roughly "briefly thought".
 Notes are meant to be captured fast and found faster, not organized into elaborate systems.

 Transience over permanence

-The "Today" view is an integral part of the app.
-Users can set it to open automatically on their first launch of the day, then consciously select from up to 10 suggested notes to focus on.
-Once the suggestions are exhausted, there won't be more until tomorrow.
-This is an opinion.
-Most apps show you everything.
-Kurzgedacht caps your daily attention budget.
+The Today view is a core part of the app.
+Users can set it to open automatically on their first launch of the day, then choose from up to 10 suggested notes to focus on.
+Once those suggestions are gone, there are no more until tomorrow.
+Most apps show you everything, but Kurzgedacht caps your daily attention budget.

-The app proactively suggests notes using a weighted heuristic engine.
-Overdue reminders score highest, they need to scream for attention.
-Notes you've reopened multiple times this week get a boost, detecting "active working context" even without explicit edits.
-Recent opens get recency bias because what you looked at yesterday is likely relevant today.
+The app suggests notes with a weighted heuristic engine.
+Overdue reminders score highest because they need to ask for attention.
+Notes you've reopened multiple times this week get a boost because they probably belong to an active context, even without explicit edits.
+Recent opens get recency bias because what you looked at yesterday is probably relevant today.

-Smaller signals add texture: notes edited in the last 24 hours, notes with tags or attachments (assuming "richer" notes are more valuable).
-The algorithm caps each category to keep suggestions diverse, not just a wall of overdue tasks.
+Smaller signals add texture: notes edited in the last 24 hours, notes with tags, and notes with attachments.
+The algorithm caps each category so the suggestions stay varied, not just a wall of overdue tasks.

 Attachments belong on notes, not in them

-This was the original frustration.
-In most apps, if you paste a link or drop an image, it lands inline with your text.
+The original frustration was simple: in most apps, if you paste a link or drop an image, it lands inside your text.
 Three links and two images later, your note is unreadable.

-Kurzgedacht separates content from attachments.
-Links become cards.
-Images go into a carousel.
-Files get their own section.
-The text stays clean.
+Kurzgedacht separates content from attachments: links become cards, images go into a carousel, files get their own section, and the text stays clean.

-This isn't a feature, it's architecture.
+This works because it's architecture, not just a feature.
 The data model enforces the separation, so the UI can't break the pattern.

 Capture with zero friction